 You need to cross doors.
 But, if there’s something you want to achieve that matters for you, you have to choose those doors.

 Is your dissatisfaction caused by life being a sequence of passages?
 Or it’s more likely caused by choosing the wrong passages?
 Or by not choosing, and let them choose you?

 We can see life with a purpose or without a purpose.
 We have this freedom.

-Lack of purpose in your environment — or conditioning purposes which do not belong to you — shouldn’t be an excuse for the lack of purpose in your life.
+Lack of purpose in your environment — or conditioning purposes that do not belong to you — shouldn’t be an excuse for the lack of purpose in your life.

 It may take time and courage, of course.
 Purposes aren’t freebies.
 They have prices but are not on shelves.

-But once you have a glance of your purpose, you have the opportunity to set your direction, at least in part.
+But once you glance at your purpose, you have the opportunity to set your direction, at least in part.